 The jealous partner becomes excessively controlling, stalking the partner’s activities, going through the texts, emails, and call histories of a partner without consent, always questioning a partner’s motives and behaviors because of their insecurities, infringing the partner’s freedom and movement in seeing friends, looking for signs to justify their imaginations that you are cheating on them.
 These are characteristics of unhealthy jealousy in a partner.

-Most times, unhealthy jealousy brew from the fear of abandonment, the fear of not being loved, the fear of being inferior compared to other persons, insecurities, and low self-esteem and it eventually leads to consequent arguments that further leads to the destruction of the marriage.
+Most times, unhealthy jealousy brews from the fear of abandonment, the fear of not being loved, the fear of being inferior compared to other persons, insecurities, and low self-esteem, and it eventually leads to consequent arguments that further leads to the destruction of the marriage.
 If you are in this category of jealousy, do not worry.
 This article will guide you on how to deal with it.

 15 INSIGHTFUL TIPS ON HOW TO DEAL WITH JEALOUSY IN MARRIAGE

-Here’s the answer, you can’t.
+Here’s the answer: you can’t.

 Notwithstanding, you have to be mature enough to know there’s a limit to every emotion.
 The best you can do is try not to overreact when it happens.